Skip to content

 Luke Cage Takes a Fresh Start

 In 2018, after the All-New, All-Different Marvel and the Legacy era, Marvel entered the Fresh Start! era.
 Luke Cage is not as visible as he was before.
-He was part of the Digital Comic line launch at that time, first in his own short series, then as a recurring character in Jessica Jones and Iron Fist, as always.
+He was part of the Digital Comic line launch at that time, first in his own short comic book series, then as a recurring character in Jessica Jones and Iron Fist, as always.

 Daredevil Reading OrderDevil’s Reign!
 Daredevil and other Marvel superheroes go face to face with the mayor of the biggest city in America, Wilson Fisk during Devil’s reign.
 To know more about it, go check out our Devil’s Reign reading order.
-In the aftermath of this event, Luke Cage rebuilt the Thunderbolts.
+In the aftermath of this event, Luke Cage rebuilt the Thunderbolts team.

 More to come as the story continues!